-The critical response outline involves critically analyzing a short story and your chosen novel in relation to an essential question.
+The critical response involves critically analyzing a short story and your chosen novel in relation to an essential question.
 You will go through the writing process of choosing your texts and topic, brainstorming specific evidence to support your thesis and planning; you will recruit a peer to review your outline and rough draft and then you will make revisions before submitting your polished essay.

-Critical essays require you to discuss two or three technical elements (for example, the topic of the text; the context; setting; structure; style; tone; point of view; or theme).
-You are not expected to discuss each element; you may still receive an adequate mark if you only discuss one element so long as it has been well-explained and well supported.
+Critical essays require you to discuss one or more technical elements (e.g., the topic of the text; the context; setting; structure; style; tone; point of view; or theme).
+You are not expected to discuss each element; you may still receive an adequate mark if you only discuss one element so long as it has been well explained and well supported.